rixx/books.rixx.de/data/reviews/astrid-lindgren/kalle-blomquist/index.md

   - 1998-09-01
   did_not_finish: false
   rating: 5
+related_books:
+- book: cornelia-funke/herr-der-diebe
+  text: If it doesn't have to be a detective book, The Thief Lord also features responsible-but-real wonderful kids on a mission.
 ---

 My first, own, **serious** book!
 Serious in that it was long, and the book I got for my first day at school.
 Despite